With awesome outdoor adventures, family-friendly activities, delicious restaurants, and museums galore!

 And these go karts go fast — some reach speeds of up to 40MPH!
 Race around hairpin turns on their 1/3-mile track.
 Afterwards, grab a beer from their restaurant, or extend the excitement with a visit to their rock climbing wall, or axe throwing facility.

-Raleigh is home to some incredible museums that you absolutely must make the time to visit.
+Raleigh is home to some incredible museums and art galleries that you absolutely must make the time to visit.

 NORTH CAROLINA MUSEUM OF ART

 The North Carolina Museum of Art in one of the best visual arts museums in the south.
-Here you’ll find galleries, special exhibits, an outdoor park with art, trails, and a live music venue.
+You’ll find art galleries, special exhibits, an outdoor park with art, trails, and a live music venue.

 With a permanent collection that spans 5,000 years of history — there is a lot of art to see here.